puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Required* The name of the VPN.
 This is the value of the AWS Name tag.

 #####`vpn_gateway`
 *Required* The VPN gateway to attach to the VPN.
+This parameter is set at creation only; it is not affected by updates.

 #####`customer_gateway`
 *Required* The customer gateway to attach to the VPN.
+This parameter is set at creation only; it is not affected by updates.

 #####`type`
 *Optional* The type of VPN gateway.
+This parameter is set at creation only; it is not affected by updates.
 The only currently supported value --- and the default --- is 'ipsec.1'.

 #####`routes`
 *Optional* The list of routes for the VPN.
+This parameter is set at creation only; it is not affected by updates.
 Valid values are IP ranges like: `routes           => ['0.0.0.0/0']`

 #####`static_routes`
 *Optional* Whether or not to use static routes.
+This parameter is set at creation only; it is not affected by updates.
 Valid values are 'true', 'false'.
 Defaults to 'true'.

 #####`region`
 *Optional* The region in which to launch the VPN.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).